 with

-Hereafter, we consider the case that $\vec{E}^{\rm (EM)}$ and $\vec{E}^{(X)}$ have the same time dependence; this is the case in particular when considering a qubit located in a cavity-like metallic package as discussed later.
+Hereafter, we consider the case that $\vec{E}^{\rm (EM)}$ and $\vec{E}^{(X)}$ have the same time dependence; this is the case in particular when considering a qubit located in a cavity-like metallic package.
 We parameterize the total effective electric field as